 The cabinet saw’s big and sturdy cutting surface comes to help if you need to cut a large object correctly.
 The machine’s great weight will also assist, and it will remain perfectly in place even when the saw blade is under a lot of pressure or when vibrations occur.
 The interior construction of a cabinet saw is quite complex and allows you to accurately perform different types of operations on different materials within a very short time.
 So if you are a professional, and you require a high degree of finish and accuracy, the cabinet saw is the best choice.

 The disadvantage of the cabinet saw is the high price, but also its size.
 You can’t just move this type of saw quickly and it does take up some space in your workshop.
-So if you have less budget, space, and the size of the wood you want to cut is smaller, then the best choice is the contractor saw.
+So if you have less budget, space, and the size of the wood you want to cut is smaller, then the best choice is the portable saw.

 To give you a complete answer to the question “Can you use a portable table saw for woodworking?” the answer is yes, but there are some limitations.
 A contractor’s saw can be used for projects such as for example, building cabinets.
-Small deviations made by a contractor saw, on the other hand, can cause problems.
+Small deviations made by a portable saw, on the other hand, can cause problems.
 This can be caused by vibration, deformation of the fence, or deformation of the system in which the saw blade is placed due to inferior used materials to build this type of saw.

 The precision of a cabinet saw will be noticeably better than a contractor table saw.

 As a result, you need to do research to choose the ideal option for you based on your needs, price, and available space.
+My article, What to Look for in a Table Saw – 3 Tips to Find the Best One, can be a great source of inspiration for that.
+Be sure to check it out.

 |Contractor table saw||Cabinet saw|